Super

 This evening I was actively practising Ahimsa awareness whilst braving the nasty after office traffic on the LDP.
 In desperate situations like that the average Malaysian driver does not give way to other motorists.
 However, I took several deep breaths and compassionately allowed 1 car into my lane.
 1 led to 2 and by the time the 3rd car tried to push herself aggressively in, I realised that that was my threshold and submitted to the reaction of my manas, which was to honk angrily.

-QUESTION: how do you practise Ahimsa without falling victim to opportunists?
+QUESTION: How do you practise Ahimsa without falling victim to opportunists?

 MANOJ ANSWERS: